 - 7. Quantification of the proposed resource area impacts will be required prior to filing with the MCC.
-B+T recommends that these resource area impacts be quantified during this permitting stage to facilitate Project evaluation. - 8.
+B+T recommends that these resource area impacts be quantified during this permitting stage to facilitate Project evaluation. - Applicant Response: The proposed resource area impacts will be quantified as part of the filing of the NOI under the Wetlands Protection Act with the MCC. - 8.
 Quantification of the total on-site Riverfront Area and proposed impacts within the inner and outer 100 feet of Riverfront Area has not been provided at this time.
 Prior to submission to the MCC, these impact numbers will need to be itemized to assess compliance with the Riverfront Area performance Standards (310 CMR 10.58 et seq).

-- 9. An Alternatives Analysis pursuant to 310 CMR 10.58(4)(c) will need to be included in supporting documentation when the Project is reviewed by the MCC, regardless of whether or not a waiver to the Alternatives Analysis required under the Bylaw is granted. - 10.
-There are Critical Areas present on and proximate to the Site, including the watershed to a Coldwater Fishery and to the PVPs and CVPs.
+Applicant Response: Riverfront area and associated impacts will be quantified, and compliance assessed with the relevant performance standards as part of the filing of the NOI under the Wetlands Protection Act with the MCC. - An Alternatives Analysis pursuant to 310 CMR 10.58(4)(c) will need to be included in supporting documentation when the Project is reviewed by the MCC, regardless of whether or not a waiver to the Alternatives Analysis required under the Bylaw is granted.

+Applicant Response: Applicant team will provide any necessary alternatives analysis pursuant to 10.58(4)(c) as part of the filing of the NOI under the Wetlands Protection Act with the MCC.

+10. There are Critical Areas present on and proximate to the Site, including the watershed to a Coldwater Fishery and to the PVPs and CVPs.
 We recommend that the Applicant provide information as to how the Project will avoid impacts to these Critical Areas.
 Sawmill Brook, the designated Coldwater Fishery, according to the MA Division of Fisheries and Wildlife, is one of the few remaining waterways in northeastern Massachusetts with adequate water quality (namely temperature) to support a wild brook trout population.
 Such evaluation should include but not be limited to evaluation of potential water quality, including thermal, impacts to the brook from the stormwater and wastewater systems, for example, or avoidance thereof.
-If impacts are unavoidable, the Applicant should demonstrate why the need for this affordable housing Project outweighs such impacts. - 11.
-Not all of the vernal pool boundaries constraining the development area are shown or delineated on the Plans.
-As much of the conversation surrounding the waiver request is based on the boundary of vernal pools as expanded by the Bylaw, these boundaries should be delineated to fully understand the necessity of the waiver request.
+If impacts are unavoidable, the Applicant should demonstrate why the need for this affordable housing Project outweighs such impacts.